 - When an accident occurs, the insurance company for each driver who was involved will assign an adjuster to determine who was at fault.
 To collect payment for their losses, victims must file a claim with the at-fault driver’s insurance company.

 - Depending on how long fault takes to be determined, drivers can file a claim with their own insurance company if they have coverage applicable to their own expenses, such as collision and comprehensive Their insurer can then recoup the cost from the at-fault driver’s insurer if the policyholder is not determined to be at fault.

-“Fault” can be shared by drivers – for example, one driver could be 20% responsible for an accident while the second driver is 80% responsible.
-New Mexico has pure comparative negligence laws.
-That means after an accident, you can collect damages proportionate to your fault in causing the crash.
-For example, if you're 99% at fault, you can get 1% from the other driver.
+- New Mexico uses a pure comparative negligence system, meaning drivers can collect damages proportionate to their fault in causing the crash.
+For example, if they're 99% at fault, they can get 1% from the other driver.

 - Being an “at-fault” / “tort” state helps keep New Mexico’s insurance costs relatively low, compared to no-fault states.

 - New Mexico requires all drivers to carry liability insurance, a type of insurance that pays for others’ expenses after you cause an accident, such as damage to others’ vehicles and their medical expenses.

 In addition to New Mexico’s minimum coverage requirements, you may want to purchase types of coverage that will pay for your own expenses after an accident.
 For example, collision and comprehensive insurance will cover damage to your vehicle, regardless of fault.

 To learn more, check out WalletHub’s guides to no-fault insurance and the cheapest car insurance in New Mexico.